prof3ssorSt3v3/mad9011/docs/modules/week6/README.md

 #### New Object Selection Tool

-Don't forget to try out this 2020 new tool: Object Selection
+Don't forget to try one of the 2020 new tools: `Object Selection`

 <YouTube
   title="Object Selection Tool"